 Hey all, Ernie here with a refreshed piece about webrings.
 Sometimes it happens that you get really far on something (in my case with a piece on Linux and video game consoles, coming soon) and you want a little more time to generate the magic.
 That’s what happened here.

 Today in Tedium: These days, social media tends to take a specific form—basically, you share content on a platform owned by someone else, who profits off your data and attention span.
-(No, this is not a piece about GDPR.
+(No, this is not a piece about GDPR or anything like that.
 I. Promise.)
 The idea of a truly federated social network that brings together individuals but is unburdened by the big guy, is still relatively uncommon.
 (I’m on Mastodon, though.
 Are you?)
-Recently, one social network that did a good job of promoting the little guy, StumbleUpon, announced it was shutting down.
-Which is too bad.
-It was in many ways the last modern-day connection to the webring, a piece of internet culture I’d love to tell you about in tonight’s Tedium.
-It’s content, in circular form. — Ernie @ Tedium
+Sites that do a good job of promoting the little guy are rare—StumbleUpon, for example, shut down in 2018.
+But there was once potential to be found in collaboration.
+Today’s Tedium talks webrings, the Captain Planet of the internet. — Ernie @ Tedium

 “It is important to follow these instructions in the order given to ensure that the ring remains a ring.
 You may join the ring at any point but you may only join once.”

 What the heck is a webring, and how does it work?

 Something about the early web completely taken advantage of now is that in the pre-Google days, search kind of sucked.